 , and the counts measured during time frame Δt can be calculated from the decay corrected and calibrated radioactivity concentration (C)

 , where exponential term is used to remove the decay correction, and proportionality coefficient PC removes the calibration and other corrections applied to the image.
+C is the average concentration in the whole image during the time frame.
 Coefficient of variation is the same for radioactivity concentrations and counts:

 , and, continuing with the counts